masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 ### No recursion

-Most HDLs support recursion at compile time, but not at runtime.
+Most HDLs support recursion at compile-time, but not at runtime.
 The reason is that there is no "stack memory".
 It is possible to support run-time recursion if the depth is bound, but it would be "strange" because of the potentially large combinational path.
 Only manageable with retiming.
 As a result, most